lgwb89/blog/content/posts/2020-06-25-how-to-delete-whatsapp-beyond-the-obvious-part.md

 (I found a similar tool that also works on Android called Dr Fone, but I am not sure it lets you save down messages from Android.
 That's because the [guide for their iOS WhatsApp tool](https://drfone.wondershare.com/guide/ios-whatsapp-transfer-backup-and-restore.html) shows it accessing WhatsApp messages and allowing export, whereas the [guide for their Android WhatsApp tool](https://drfone.wondershare.com/guide/android-whatsapp-transfer-backup-and-restore.html) doesn't.)

-I could have greatly reduced the amount of time this took me by only exporting chats with people I care about.
+You can greatly reduce the amount of time this takes you by only exporting chats with people you care about.

-(For some reason I couldn't bring myself to do this - I might have to accept that I'm a [data hoarder](https://www.reddit.com/r/DataHoarder/).)

 Whichever export option you go for, make sure you're also exporting attachments like voice notes and pictures, if you want to have a record of them.